 Orange Is The New Black (Season 5) - June 9, 2017

-You can always guarantee your June binge-watching cravings will be satisfied with Orange is the New Black, which has been renewed right up until Season 7.
+You can always guarantee your June binge-watching needs will be satisfied by Orange is the New Black, which has been renewed right up until Season 7.
 According to Danielle Brooks who plays Tasty, Season 5 will be set over the course of three days, and will be "very intense."

 Narcos (Season 3) - TBA

 Season 3 of one of the most exciting shows on #Netflix will drop some time in 2017, and this little teaser has definitely piqued our interest!

 Chelsea (Season 2) - April 14, 2017